 Bed time or what we call sleepie time – hands placed together on one side of head and resting

 With each command, I use their ‘name’ sign and the command as much as possible.
 I tend to try and use many signals that require only one hand use for I am often holding something in the other hand – treats, toys, their leash, bag, tote, purse, more than one dog, etc.

 It never ceases to amaze me when people learn that any of our dogs or those in our Rescue program are SN’s.
 So many get this ‘pity’ or ‘sorry’ look on their faces and think I am doing them a disservice keeping them alive or they think the dogs are dumb or stupid…which could not be further from the truth.
-Soul is even a Therapy Dog.
+Two of mine are also Certified Therapy Dogs.
 Education and awareness has been key in communicating to a lot of people.
-Yet with anything in the world, there are idiots.
+Yet, with anything in the world, there are idiots.